-Note: You do not have to file Form 5329 if distribution code 1 is correctly shown in box 7 of all Forms 1099-R. Instead, see the instructions for Form 1040, line 58, for how to report the 10% additional tax directly on that line.
+Note: You do not have to file Form 5329 if distribution code 1 is correctly shown in box 7 of all Forms 1099-R. Instead, see the instructions for Form 1040, line 57, for how to report the 10% additional tax directly on that line.

-You meet an exception to the tax on early distributions from the list on page 2 but box 7 of your Form 1099-R does not indicate an exception.
+You meet an exception to the tax on early distributions from the list on page 2 but box 7 of your Form 1099-R does not indicate an exception or the exception does not apply to the entire distribution.

-You received taxable distributions from Coverdell ESAs or QTPs.
+You received taxable distributions from

-• The contributions for 2002 to your traditional IRAs, Roth IRAs, Coverdell ESAs, or Archer MSAs are more than is allowable or you had a tax due from an excess contribution on line 17, 25, 33, or 41 of your 2001 Form 5329.
+- Coverdell ESAs or QTPs.

-You did not receive the minimum required distribution from your qualified retirement plan.
+The contributions for 2003 to your traditional IRAs, Roth IRAs, Coverdell ESAs, or Archer MSAs exceed your maximum contribution limit, or you had a tax due from an excess contribution on line 17, 25, 33, or 41 of your 2002 Form - You did not receive the minimum required distribution from your qualified retirement plan.